fhoedemakers/pico-pio-usb-gamepad-test/README.md

-# USB Gamepad Test Program for RP2040/RP2350 microcontrolers using PIO USB
+# USB Gamepad Test Program for RP2040/RP2350 microcontrollers using PIO USB

 This C++ project demonstrates USB gamepad support on RP2040/RP3250-based boards using the PIO USB stack.